dimajix/flowman/docs/spec/schema/inline.md

 # Inline Schema

-The `inline` schema is (as the name already suggests) directly embedded into the corresponding yml file.
+The `inline` schema is (as the name already suggests) directly embedded into the corresponding YAML file.

 ## Example